Central Bank Independence. Lessons from History

 Ida Wolden Bache

-Her work experience includes posts as Executive Director of Norges Bank Monetary Policy and Norges Bank Financial Stability and as a macroeconomist at Handelsbanken Capital Markets.
-Since 2017, Bache has been a member of the Systemic Risk Council in Denmark.
-Ida Wolden Bache holds a doctorate in economics from the University of Oslo and a master’s degree from the London School of Economics.
+Her work experience includes posts as Deputy Governor, Executive Director of Norges Bank Monetary Policy and Norges Bank Financial Stability.
+She has also been a macroeconomist at Handelsbanken Capital Markets.
+Bache was a member of the Systemic Risk Council in Denmark in the period between 2017 and 2022.
+She holds a doctorate in economics from the University of Oslo and an MSc in economics from the London School of Economics.

 Accompanying blog posts